Akshathamk-123/Encrypted-File-Transfer-Via-Sockets/README.md

 # Encrypted-File-Transfer-Via-Sockets
-This project is a part of Academic Mini-Project for the Subject Computer Networks This project demonstrates an encrypted file transfer system using AES (Advanced Encryption Standard) in EAX mode.
+This project is a part of Academic Mini-Project for the Subject Computer Networks.
+This project demonstrates an encrypted file transfer system using AES (Advanced Encryption Standard) in EAX mode.
 The system consists of three main components: a key generation script, a receiver (server), and a sender (client).
 The server receives an encrypted file from the client and decrypts it.

 ## Prerequisites